 Symptoms of Perimenopause

 As we dig into the symptoms of perimenopause, let's start with a quick science lesson around the cause of menopause.
 Menopause occurs when the body begins to experience changes in its sex hormones, specifically estrogen and progesterone.
 This is due to the ovaries producing less key hormones and ceasing to release eggs.
 This is a gradual process, thus explaining the necessity of three separate phases of menopause.
 These decreased estrogen levels during perimenopause will trigger hot flashes, vaginal dryness, mood changes or mood swings, and irregular periods.
 Fun stuff, huh?
 Luckily, there are solutions for each of these menopausal transition symptoms.

 Our Core Dietary Supplement tackles the seven most common symptoms of menopause, including hot flashes, vaginal dryness, night sweats, disrupted sleep, mood swings, brain fog, and fatigue.
 If you find that vaginal dryness is particularly bothersome for you, we have a Daily Vaginal Lotion that immediately tackles discomfort.
 Folks report feeling relief after just two applications.
 Vaginal dryness is yet another side effect of those fluctuating estrogen levels.
-Our vaginal lotion is hormone-free and is filled with nourishing plant humectants and Vitamin E plus it comes with an applicator that delivers the product straight to pain receptors.
+Our vaginal lotion is hormone-free and is filled with nourishing plant humectants and Vitamin E.

 If you find that mood changes are beginning to significantly impact your life, consider reaching out to a mental health professional.
 Mindfulness, cognitive behavioral therapy, and antidepressants are all options on the table as effective treatment for overwhelming menopausal mood changes.